Both HMS Queen Elizabeth and HMS Prince of Wales, plus the USS Harry S. Truman, are in waters around the UK today.

 Powerful British Carrier Strike Group assembles off Scotland

-The USS Harry S. Truman and it’s Carrier Strike Group recently made its way through the Strait of Dover into the North Sea to take part in exercises with NATO Allies and regional partners.
-According to a press release from the U.S. Navy, the strike group’s transit marks a key moment in reinforcing the long-standing strategic relationships between the United States and its European partners.
+The USS Harry S. Truman and its Carrier Strike Group recently went through the Strait of Dover into the North Sea to participate in exercises with NATO Allies and regional partners.
+According to a press release from the U.S. Navy, the strike group’s transit is key in reinforcing the long-standing strategic relationships between the United States and its European partners.

 Rear Adm.
 Sean Bailey, commander of the HSTCSG, emphasised the importance of the deployment: